 Booster vaccination strategies are vaccination strategies, where individuals become eligible for vaccination only after their immunity has waned sufficiently over a specified period $\tau^*$.
-In our feamework it may be modelled by
+In our framework it may be modeled by

 where $u^*$ represents the vaccination rate and $\tau^*$ is the immunity age threshold above which vaccination is recommended.